Dzungar genocide: Background

 to enact an empire-wide system of laws and policies to boost the use of the Oirat language in the region.

 After a series of inconclusive military conflicts that started in the 1680s, the Dzungars were subjugated by the Manchu-led Qing dynasty (1644–1911) in the late 1750s.

-Clarke argued that the Qing campaign in 1757–58 "amounted to the complete destruction of not only the Zunghar state but of the Zunghars as a people".
+Michael Clarke argued that the Qing campaign in 1757–58 "amounted to the complete destruction of not only the Zunghar state, but of the Zunghars as a people".
 After the Qianlong Emperor led Qing forces to victory over the Dzungars in 1755, he originally planned to split the Dzungar Khanate into four tribes headed by four Khans, the Khoit tribe was to have the Dzungar leader Amursana as its Khan.

 Amursana rejected the Qing arrangement and rebelled because he wanted to be leader of a united Dzungar nation.
 The enraged Qianlong Emperor then issued orders for the eradication of the entire Dzungar nation and name.
 Mongol banners and Manchus would receive Dzungar women and children as slaves.
 The remaining Dzungars were to be killed.

 The Outer Mongol Khalkha Prince Chingünjav conspired with Amursana to revolt against the Qing in 1755.
 Chingünjav then started his own rebellion in Outer Mongolia against the Qing in 1756, but it was crushed by the Qing in 1757.
 Chingünjav and his entire family were executed by the Qing after the rebellion was put down.
 The Manchu Eight Banners were then ordered by the Qing Qianlong Emperor to conquer the Dzungars.

 Policies of extermination

 The Qianlong Emperor issued the following orders, as translated by Peter C. Perdue:

 Deaths in the Dzungar genocide are estimated at between 70 and 80 percent of the 600,000 or more Dzungars, who were destroyed by disease and warfare between 1755 and 1758, which Michael Clarke describes as "the complete destruction of not only the Dzungar state but of the Dzungars as a people."
 According to the Qing scholar Wei Yuan (1794–1857), the Dzungar population before the Qing conquest was around 600,000 in 200,000 households.

 Wei Yuan wrote that about 40 percent of the Dzungar households were killed by smallpox, 20 percent fled to Russia or Kazakh tribes, and 30 percent were killed by Manchu bannermen.
 For several thousands of li, there were no gers except of those who had surrendered.
-According to Russian accounts, all the men, women and children of the Dzungars were slaughtered by the Manchu troops.
-The population of Dzungaria would not rebound for several generations.
+According to Russian accounts, all the men, women, and children of the Dzungars were slaughtered by the Manchu troops.
+The population of Dzungaria did not rebound for several generations.